10.1.4.2.3. Key Attestation Issuance¶

 Verify the existence of Cryptographic Hardware Keys.
 If none exist, Wallet Instance re-initialization is required (WP_140a).

-Generate one or batch of asymmetric credential key pair(s) to be attested in Wallet Unit Attestation (
+Generate one or batch of asymmetric Credential key pair(s) to be attested in Key Attestation (

 key_pub_1,key_priv_1, ...,key_pub_n,key_priv_n).Verify the Wallet Provider's federation membership and retrieve its metadata (WP_023).